irnc/irnc.github.com/_posts/2012-10-08-derby-everyauth-integration.md

-[Carl-Johan Blomqvist][]'s work and [post](https://groups.google.com/forum/#!msg/derbyjs/6CuViVg4p7Q/dKxfuIQQwJAJ "New blog about about authentication and a preview example app") about everyauth usage with Derby.
+Carl-Johan Blomqvist's work and [post](https://groups.google.com/forum/#!msg/derbyjs/6CuViVg4p7Q/dKxfuIQQwJAJ "New blog about about authentication and a preview example app") about everyauth usage with Derby.

 [Tyler Renelle][] working on Derby-everyauth integration as a part of his